Death toll from Afghanistan’s quake rises to 1,150 people

 In villages across Gayan district, toured by Associated Press journalists for hours Thursday, families who had spent the previous rainy night out in the open lifted pieces of timber of collapsed roofs and pulled away stones by hand, looking for missing loved ones.
 Taliban fighters circulated in vehicles in the area, but only a few were seen helping dig through the rubble.

 There was little sign of heavy equipment — only one bulldozer was spotted being transported.
 Ambulances circulated, but little other help to the living was evident.
+One 6-year-old boy in Gayan wept as he said his parents, two sisters and a brother were all dead.
+He had fled the ruins of his own home and took refuge with the neighbors.

 Many international aid agencies withdrew from Afghanistan when the Taliban seized power last August.
 Those that remain are scrambling to get medical supplies, food and tents to the remote quake-struck area, using shoddy mountain roads made worse by damage and rains.
 U.N. agencies are also facing a $3 billion funding shortfall for Afghanistan this year.

 Germany, Norway and several other countries announced they were sending aid for the quake, but underscored that they would work only through U.N. agencies, not with the Taliban, which no government has officially recognized as of yet.
+Nations have called on the Taliban to first address human rights concerns, chief among them the rights and freedoms of Afghan women and girls.

+The International Rescue Committee has emergency health teams in the two provinces to deliver essential first aid and said it is providing cash support to families who have lost their homes and livelihoods in the earthquake.
+The organization, which has been operating in Afghanistan since 1988, is calling for an international effort to ultimately release Afghanistan’s foreign exchange reserves.

+The Taliban’s takeover of the country last year as the U.S. was preparing to withdraw its troops prompted the Biden administration’s decision to freeze around $9.5 billion that the Afghan central bank has in U.S. banks, hampering the new rulers’ efforts to pay civil servants and import goods.

 Trucks of food and other necessities arrived from Pakistan, and planes full of humanitarian aid landed from Iran and Qatar.
 India humanitarian relief and a technical team to the capital, Kabul, to coordinate the delivery of humanitarian assistance.
 India says its aid will be handed over to a U.N. agency on the ground and the Afghan Red Crescent Society.